viviRbi/vyNote/frontend/Angular.md

 - It is a class with an NgModule decorator.
 Its purpose is to organize the pieces of our application and arrange them into blocks.
 It also allow us to sellectively adding classes from other module and re-export
 - Properties we should set insided it (imports) is modules.
 Ex: RouteModule, BrowserModule, Form Module

-Whatís the difference between a JavaScript module and Angular module?
+What‚Äôs the difference between a JavaScript module and Angular module?
 What are some common Angular modules?
 Js module | Angular module
 -------- | --------
 Each file is a module | A combination of diferent features, building blocks (component, directive, service, pipe)